sougata-github/TypeScript/readme.md

 - `protected` keyword: protected members are only visible to subclasses of the class they’re declared in.

-- `super` keyword: It allows us to invoke constructor of parent class, call parent class methods withing a subclass.
+- `super` keyword: It allows us to invoke constructor of parent class, call parent class methods within a subclass.
 The `super` keyword is useful for overriding and extending the behavior of methods defined in a parent class, especially when those methods are not declared as `private`.

 Note: Constructors for derived class must contain a `super` call.
 Super must be called before accessing `this` in the constructor of a derived class.